markstinson/hardware/ISAOPL3/README.md

 Issue found:

 The problem is in the 1uF WIMA capacitors.
-If after losing the sound I download them with my finger, it works again!
+If after losing the sound I uncharge them with my finger, it works again!

 There is a slight difference with the design of the Resound OPL, I have put the 1uJ63 on it and they use the 1uM63.
 I will try to determine that it is not any other design problem, in principle by replacing them with 1uF MLCCs.

+Fix:

+Specifically the primary 1uF capacitors were left charged, I have solved this by adding a couple of resistors, I will post a demo video soon...